 Each person signing the proposal certifies that all information in the proposal is accurate.

 Each person signing the proposal certifies that the Applicant organization has a Universal Service Plan for the entire town or Communication District in which the project will serve.
-Each person signing acknowledges that the Universal Service commitment is binding and that while plans may be revised, a failure to connect or cause to be connected all on grid unserved and underserved locations to service of at least 100/100 Mbps within three (3) years for an individual town or five (5) years for an entire Communications Union District for reasons other than a failure by the Board to provide funds as outlined in the Universal Service Plan cost estimate may result in a forfeiture of assets built using funds received as a result of this Application.
-Delays resulting from force majeure will be considered.
+Each person signing acknowledges that the Universal Service commitment is binding and that while plans may be revised, a failure to connect or cause to be connected all on grid unserved and underserved locations to service of at least 100/100 Mbps.

 Each person signing the proposal certifies that the Applicant organization will comply with the Vermont Community Broadband Board Outside Plant Design (OSP) Requirements.